LiymLab/cfDNAanalyzer/README.md

                                 Note: The following features are specific to paired-end BAM files: Fragmentation Profile (FP), Nucleosome Profile (NP), Promoter Fragmentation Entropy (PFE), and Orientation-aware CfDNA Fragmentation (OCF).

--- Options for copy number variation
+-- Options for Copy Number Variation
   -f  STR                       Reference FASTA file type.
 Options include hg19 and hg38.
 Default: [hg38] -c  INT                       Total number of clonal CN states.
 Default: [7] -B  INT                       Bin size in kilobases.
 Options include 10, 50, 500, and 1000 kb.
-Default: [1000] --addCNV  STR                 Additional parameters for Copy Number Variation (CNV) analysis.
+Default: [1000] --addCNV  STR                 Additional parameters for Copy Number Variation analysis.
 Default: [NULL]

--- Options for nucleosome occupancy and fuzziness
+-- Options for Nucleosome Occupancy and Fuzziness
   -f  STR                       Reference FASTA file type.
 Options include hg19 and hg38.
 Default: [hg38] -b  FILE                      Path to a BED file specifying regions.
 The file must be a TAB-delimited BED3 file without a header.
 If not provided, ±1 kb regions around TSS will be used.
 Default: [NULL]
-  --addNOF  STR                 Additional parameters for Nucleosome Occupancy and Fuzziness (NOF) analysis.
+  --addNOF  STR                 Additional parameters for Nucleosome Occupancy and Fuzziness analysis.
 Default: [NULL]

--- Options for windowed protection score
+-- Options for Windowed Protection Score
   -b  FILE                      Path to a BED file specifying regions.
 The file must be a TAB-delimited BED3 file without a header.
 If not provided, ±1 kb regions around TSS will be used.
 Default: [NULL]
   -x  INT                       Minimum length for identifying long reads.
 Default: [120] -X  INT                       Maximum length for identifying long reads.
-Default: [180] -w  INT                       Window size for extracting Windowed Protection Score (WPS) for long reads.
+Default: [180] -w  INT                       Window size for extracting Windowed Protection Score for long reads.
 Default: [120] -m  INT                       Minimum length for identifying short reads.
 Default: [35] -M  INT                       Maximum length for identifying short reads.
-Default: [80] -W  INT                       Window size for extracting Windowed Protection Score (WPS) for short reads.
+Default: [80] -W  INT                       Window size for extracting Windowed Protection Score for short reads.
 Default: [16]

--- Options for end motif frequency and diversity
+-- Options for End Motif frequency and diversity
   -r  FILE                      Reference FASTA file.
 For example, to use the hg38 reference, download it from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz.
 Default: [NULL]
   -b  FILE                      Path to a BED file specifying regions.
 The file must be a TAB-delimited BED3 file without a header.
 If not provided, ±1 kb regions around TSS will be used.
 Default: [NULL]

--- Options for fragmentation profile
+-- Options for Fragmentation Profile
   -f  STR                       Reference FASTA file type.
 Options include hg19 and hg38.
 Default: [hg38] -b  FILE                      Path to a BED file specifying regions.
 The file must be a TAB-delimited BED3 file without a header.
 If not provided, ±1 kb regions around TSS will be used.
 Default: [NULL]

--- Options for nucleosome profile
+-- Options for Nucleosome Profile
-  -l  PATH                      PATH Path to a site list file for Nucleosome Profile (NP) analysis.
+  -l  PATH                      PATH Path to a site list file for Nucleosome Profile analysis.
 The file must have two columns: "Chrom" for the chromosome and "position" for the site position.
 If not provided, the tool will use
-                                the 377 site lists from the referenced nucleosome profile paper.
+                                the 377 site lists from the referenced Nucleosome Profile paper.
 Default: [NULL]

--- Options for promoter fragmentation entropy or orientation-aware cfDNA fragmentation --addEpicSeq  STR             Addtional parameters for Epic Seq analysis.
+-- Options for Promoter Fragmentation Entropy or Orientation-aware CfDNA Fragmentation --addEpicSeq  STR             Addtional parameters for Epic Seq analysis.
 Default: [NULL]

--- Options for TSS coverage
+-- Options for TSS Coverage
   -u  INT                       Number of base pairs upstream of TSS.
 Default: [1000] -d  INT                       Number of base pairs downstream of TSS.
 Default: [1000] -S  FILE                      Path to a BED file specifying regions around TSS.
 The file must be a TAB-delimited BED3 file without a header.
 If not provided, ±1 kb regions around TSS will be used.
                                 Default: [NULL]
                                 (Note: Parameters -u/-d and -S cannot be used together.)
-  --addbamCoverage  STR         Additional parameters for the `bamCoverage` command of deeptools.
-Default: [NULL] --addmultiBigwigSummary  STR  Additional parameters for the `multiBigwigSummary` command of deeptools.
+  --addbamCoverage  STR         Additional parameters for the "bamCoverage" command of deeptools.
+Default: [NULL] --addmultiBigwigSummary  STR  Additional parameters for the "multiBigwigSummary" command of deeptools.
 Default: [NULL]
 ```

 ### Run cfDNAanalyzer